 Owen Dugmore, Ph.D.

 I earned my degrees at the University of Utah - B.A. in biology and chemistry, M.A. in educational psychology and Ph.D in counseling psychology.
-I have been a counselor and instructor at Central since 1968.
+I have been a counselor and instructor at Central since 1968 and retired in Spring of 2014.
 My main professional interests are in counseling, the psychology of adjustment and the psychology of relationships.
 Otherwise, I am interested in English, philosophy, history, music, and theater arts and look forward to seminars, concerts and plays on campus.
 I have a season ticket to the Seattle Opera, and I am surrounded at home with books and discs (mainly classical).
 Minne, pictured here, and her daughter Kenny are neighbors who live near my office and frequently drop in to see how I am doing.